-Atlanta Wealth Management provides fiduciary education and fiduciary assessments to help trustees understand and prudently manage their investment fiduciary obligations.
+Atlanta Wealth Management provides fiduciary training and fiduciary assessments, or audits, to help trustees understand and prudently manage their investment fiduciary obligations.

 Private trustees of family trusts have fiduciary duties to their trust’s beneficiaries.
 As investment stewards, they have the legal responsibility for managing investment decisions, must care for their trust’s assets, and put their beneficiary’s interests first.
 An investment steward is usually not an investment professional, but is responsible for selecting and overseeing investment professionals for the entity they serve.